About the Journal

 Laboratorium: Russian Review of Social Research is an open-access, peer-reviewed journal in social sciences, established by the Centre for Independent Social Research (Saint Petersburg, Russia) and produced by an international group of scholars.
 The bilingual (Russian and English) journal comes out three times a year and publishes materials based on empirical qualitative social research.

-Call for paper for a special issue on “Reconceptualizing Academic Freedom: Perspectives from Inside and Out”
+Call for paper for a special issue on “Sacral Spaces of Memory: Orthodox Art and Memorial Practices in Contemporary Russia”

 Previous Issues